How You Can Help

 Help us provide rattles for our youngest patients.
 All of these must be new.
 (We are unable to accept gently-used infant toys due to infection control efforts.)
 Lightweight rattles are especially welcome.

 Our patients love fun bandages!
 CURAD® and Nexcare™ are some of the best.
-Latex-free bandages only, please.
+Latex-free and non-medicated bandages only, please.

 Below is the poem we have on a few of our bandage boxes.